 Teach2Teach International has been awarded a grant from the Small Charities Challenge Fund (SCCF), the Department for International Development (DFID) fund supporting charities to achieve sustained poverty reduction.

-International Development Secretary Penny Mordaunt said:
+Secretary of State for International Development Penny Mordaunt said:

 “Every child should be able to go to school, and ultimately, we cannot end poverty without helping children reach their full potential.